Deploying Step CA: Your Own Certificate Authority for Internal Services

 A private PKI with:

-• Root CA (keep key offline or tightly protected)
+• Root CA private key (keep it offline or tightly protected)

 • Intermediate CA (online, used for daily issuance)